-In response to growing enterprise demand, Google has been working with the likes of Samsung—who are renowned for being the best-supported Android OEM for device management across the world—to develop built-in management out of the box for all Android devices.
-They have also been working internally on their own Core applications to support managed configurations, a way of remotely managing email, web traffic and more.
+In response to growing enterprise demand, Google has been working to develop built-in management out of the box for all Android devices by incorporating universal APIs all OEMs can support.
+They have also been working internally on their own core applications to support managed configurations, a way of remotely managing email, web traffic and more.

 In the past, you could pick up three different devices and have no guarantee they would be capable of enterprise management.
 Now, with Android enterprise, fragmentation is no longer an issue as all Android devices share the same underlying management APIs, only varying slightly between major updates offering enhanced capabilities.

 Android enterprise deployment scenarios

 In this scenario, end-users have full control over their devices and EMM administrators control a second work profile on the device.
 The work profile integrates fully with the end-user’s own profile to create a seamless experience, highlighting work applications with an orange briefcase.
 Administrators have very limited visibility into the device beyond basic information, and that includes no visibility of applications installed on the personal profile, as there is no EMM agent installed and running on the personal profile.

 Work profile is suitable for a BYOD-type deployment scenario where it is only necessary to secure and manage the work container and device passcode, leaving control of the device and general maintenance to the end-user.